 Elective subjects may apply and will be determined during the induction process

-Perform Calculations covers a wide variety of financial calculations such as depreciation, GST and interest rates that needed in many industry roles.
-It also covers methods for checking calculation outcomes, use of online tools, and tips of detecting errors.
-This subject also introduces spreadsheets as a means of conducting repeated calculations.
+Financial calculations are part of every day life in a financial institution.
+The Subject covers a wide variety of routine calculations such as depreciation, GST and interest rates required in many finance roles.
+It also covers methods for checking calculation outcomes, software and online tools, and strategies for the detection of errors.

 This subject examines how to process payments such as supplier bills and provides an overview of how computerised accounting software can be used to record and process payments.
-This subject looks at the basic payment functions of either MYOB or XERO.
-This subject is practical in nature and requires practical activities undertaken using accounting software on trial software versions.
+This subject looks at the basic payment functions of XERO.
+This subject is practical in nature and requires practical activities undertaken using accounting software using trial versions.

 Learn to develop a good writing style for creating standard business documents such as basic letters, invoices, memos, messages and emails.
 You will also get tips on reviewing, proofreading and editing documents, as well as how to safely save and store them.
 Practical activities ensure that you have the necessary skills to organise information, communicate with work colleagues and write clearly.

 Learn the skills and knowledge required to correctly allocate payments, reconcile accounts and maintain customer details.
-This accounts clerical subject looks at the issuing of invoices and the receipting of payments using either MYOB or XERO trial versions.
+This accounts clerical subject looks at the issuing of invoices and the receipting of payments using the Xero trial version.
 Students will also learn how to interpret a trade debtors report.

 This subject is practical in nature and requires practical activities undertaken using accounting software on trial software versions.

 Bank reconciliation requires the skills to receive, identify and record receipts and match receipts to invoices.
-This subject looks at Bank Reconciliation using accounting software with the option of using XERO or MYOB.
+This subject looks at Bank Reconciliation using accounting software using Xero.
 Learners will identify the steps to be followed and how to action discrepancies.